Last updated: February 1st, 2021

 - Failure to wear a mask in public or in a vehicle may result in a fine or the confiscation of the vehicle.

 - The Consular Section at U.S. Embassy Cotonou is currently operating under reduced operations and is able to facilitate the following services:

-- For U.S. citizens, special and emergency assistance, routing processing of applications for passports and Certified Reports of Birth Abroad (CRBA), emergency notarial services, and voting assistance.
+- For U.S. citizens, special and emergency assistance, routine processing of applications for passports and Certified Reports of Birth Abroad (CRBA), and emergency notarial services.